davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 TODO

-* Motivate one-shot red-vs-blue decision and how we should be able to generalize it later
-* A real-life fault-tolerant consensus algorithnm is majority rules voting
 * Explain the basic algorithm
 * Split votes
 * Workaround to have an odd number of nodes fails if we lose a node